44filip/satellite-cleanup/README.md

 # satellite_cleanup

-Removes stale RHEL hosts from Satellite that no longer exist in vCenter.
-Runs on a weekly schedule via AWX.
+Ansible task that removes stale RHEL hosts from Satellite that no longer exist in vCenter.

 ---